 All together our worst vintage in terms of weather during harvest.
 Lots of humidity and little or no wind to blow the valley dry during harvest, resulting in mould gradually attacking the grapes.
 We had to harvest continuously in small parts to stay on top of the critical situation.
 A beautiful base wine and extremely few bottles of MunJebel crus and no Grand Vin Magma.

 Balanced starting of the season, a little later than average with mildew anticipating crop thinning.
 Perfect picking overall with unusual phenolic maturity, never seen before in the high vineyards.
-Wines of high concentration, although our white MunJebel suffered from this with more tannins and less elegance than usual.
-A great and profound vintage for pure Nerello Mascalese.
+Wines of high concentration as well as elegance, especially for Nerello Mascalese.
+Our MunJebel Bianco suffered in this vintage with more tannins and less elegance than usual.
+A great and profound vintage for pure Nerello Mascalese, especially Magma which we were able to pick in perfect moon as well as zodiac position.

 Lots of rain and snow during winter which regenerated the vines.
 A hailblast between Passopisciaro and Solicchiata before the buts were open resulted in 50% less crop in this area.
 Early warm weather compensated the late start of the season.
 A very dry summer accelerated maturity and autumn remained dry.
 We finished picking very early on October 23rd.
-Potentially a good to very good vintage, with an excessive “big” touch to all wines and less expressive for Etna.
-Or maybe exactly very much Etna… Especially the red wines will need time.
+Potentially a good to very good vintage, with an excessive “big” touch to all wines as well as exceptional pigment ripeness, although less representative for Etna.
+Or maybe exactly very much Etna… Especially our red wines will need time as they are incredibly dense.
+Wines for aging.